loneworkernelson-web/On-The-Go-Safety/README.md

 ## Summary

 The OTG AppSuite is a **"build your own"** professional safety platform.
 It trades the convenience of a sign-up button for the power of **ownership, customisation, and zero running costs**.
-If you are willing to spend 20 minutes setting it up, you get a safety system that rivals commercial alternatives for free.
+If you are willing to spend a few hours setting it up, you get a safety system that rivals commercial alternatives for free.

 ---
 ---